 The beauty of Sintra, Portugal only continued.
 This building is across the street from the palace and I just loved the blue on blue.

-Next, we stopped by a small shop for some tasty treats, drinking a cherry flavoured liqueur from a chocolate cup!
+Next, we stopped by a small shop for some tasty treats, drinking a cherry-flavored liqueur from a chocolate cup!
 I was further entertained by their odd collection of merchandise including “healing wine” and a story about the Legend of the Cock.

 Before leaving town, we stopped by Hotel Tivoli Palacio de Seteais to gaze at the stunning building and take in the romantic surroundings.

-We also stopped take one last “farewell shot” of Monserrate Palace.
+We also stopped to take one last “farewell shot” of Monserrate Palace.

 If you’re looking for a place to party like a rock star, Sintra might not be the place for you.
 If you’re looking to immerse yourself in beauty, culture, and romance and have a penchant for the quirky side of life, then you’re going to fall deeply in love with Sintra.